The Scramble for Africa

 2003.
 In Sudan peace talks are ongoing, as are talks in Burundi

-instability while fighting and economic exploitation continues.
+with instability while fighting and economic exploitation continues.

 But barely have the peace deals been signed